 AA, AAA, and AAAA Division Information

-The AA, AAA, and Quad-A Divisions are competitive organized baseball leagues for players age 9-12.
+The AA, AAA, and AAAA Divisions are competitive organized baseball leagues for players age 9-11.
 Divisions are age-based and games are played under Little League International rules.
 Kids pitch all games, subject to age-based pitch count regulations for player development.
 There are pre-season player evaluations, and teams are assigned using a draft system within each division.

 Who can play?
 The upper division baseball leagues are for boys and girls who are 9-12 years old based on the Little League International Age Determination Chart.